kirillrdy/dotfles-old/vim/bundle/YouCompleteMe/README.md

 `.ycm_extra_conf.py` file, which will be used as a fallback.
 To prevent the execution of malicious code from a file you didn't write YCM will ask you once per `.ycm_extra_conf.py` if it is safe to load.
 This can be disabled and you can white-/blacklist files.
-See the Options section for more details.
+See the _Options_ section for more details.

 This system was designed this way so that the user can perform any arbitrary sequence of operations to produce a list of compilation flags YCM should hand to Clang.

 [See YCM's own `.ycm_extra_conf.py`][flags_example] for details on how this works.
-You should be able to use it as a starting point.
+You should be able to use it _as a starting point_. **Don't** just copy/paste that file somewhere and expect things to magically work; **your project needs different flags**.
 Hint: just replace the strings in the `flags` variable with compilation flags necessary for your project.
 That should be enough for 99% of projects.

 Yes, [Clang's `CompilationDatabase` system][compdb] is also supported.
 Again, see the above linked example file.